d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/maximum-likelihood.md

 H(p) = -\sum_{i} p_i \log_2(p_i),
 $$

 which measures the randomness of a source.
-Notice that this is nothing more than the average $-\log$ probability, and thus if we take our negative log-likelihood and divide by the number of data points, we get a relative of entropy known as cross-entropy.
+Notice that this is nothing more than the average $-\log$ probability, and thus if we take our negative log-likelihood and divide by the number of data examples, we get a relative of entropy known as cross-entropy.
 This theoretical interpretation alone would be sufficiently compelling to motivate reporting the average negative log-likelihood over the dataset as a way of measuring model performance.

 ## Maximum Likelihood for Continuous Variables